-- Then, the dataset will be converted into an Excel table.
+- The dataset will be converted into an Excel table.

-- Now, select any cell of the table and you will see a new tab created in the top ribbon named Table Design.
+- Select any cell of the table and you will see a new tab created in the top ribbon named Table Design.

-- Then, you will see a new row created at the bottom of the table which is showing the Total Sales of the table.
+- You will see a new row created at the bottom of the table which shows the Total Sales of the table.
 You can change it to show the average of the sales value.